- Performances of Bach’s Trio Sonatas for Organ will be digitized and visualized

 “There are lots of questions we want to ask,” says Forger.
 “From the most basic questions about Bach and his work, all the way to questions of neuroscience.”

 As an example, Forger points out that playing the pipe organ is incredibly complex.
-In addition to playing notes with both hands, a score may require them to play additional notes simultaneously with the feet.
+Besides playing notes with both hands, a score may require them to play additional notes simultaneously with the feet.

 “Playing the pipe organ is one of the most mentally taxing endeavors in all of music,” says Forger.
 “A lot of the decisions a performer has to make are in a very fast time scale.
 Multiple notes fly by in just one second.
 But a typical neuron in the brain fires only about once a second.
 So the really interesting question is: How do you have something on the time scale of one second controlling things that are happening on a much finer time scale?”